• Skip to main content

 • Rinse the chicken.

-• Marinade with the sauce for 4 hours or overnight.
+• Marinade with the sauce for 4 hours or overnight in a large bowl.

 A collage showing how to slice nopales (or cactus).